coteditor/CotEditor/CONTRIBUTING.md

 ### General Code Improvements

 Bug fixes and improvements are welcome.
-If you want to add a new feature or make a major change, ask the team first whether your idea will be accepted.
+Before adding a new feature or making a significant change, please consult the team to ensure its acceptance.

-When contributing code, please adhere to our coding style guide below for consistency and maintainability.
+When contributing code, please adhere to our coding style guide for consistency and maintainability.

 ### Localizations

-Fixing/updating existing localizations is always welcome.
+Fixing or updating existing localizations is always appreciated.
 See each .xcstrings file to find which strings need to be localized or reviewed by native speakers.
-By localization, please refer to the comments and key naming so that you can know where and how each string will be used.
+Please refer to the comments and key naming to understand where and how each string will be used.
 If you are uncertain, feel free to ask @1024jp.

-If your localization destroys some layout in views, try first making the sentence shorter.
-However, if it's impossible, then just tell us about it with a screenshot when you make a pull request.
-We'll update the view to lay out your localized text correctly.
+If your localization disrupts the layout of views, try first shortening the sentence.
+However, if it's impossible, provide a screenshot when you submit a pull request.
+We'll update the view to correctly lay out your localized text.

 #### Submitting a new localization

-Currently, the CotEditor project only accepts new localizations whose provider can maintain them thereafter.
-When submitting a new localization, please explicitly tell us if you also intend to be a localization maintainer.
-The standard maintenance process of localization is described in the following subsection.
+Currently, the CotEditor project only accepts new localizations from providers who can maintain them in the future.
+When submitting a new localization, please explicitly indicate if you also intend to be a localization maintainer.
+For more information on the standard maintenance process of localizations, please refer to the following subsection.

 You have two options for adding a new localization to CotEditor.app.
-Choose one of them depending on your knowledge and preference:
+Choose one of them depending on your knowledge and preferences:

 - Option 1: Add a new localization in Xcode by yourself and make a pull request (for those who get used to git and Xcode projects):
     - Open CotEditor.xcodeproj in Xcode, go to Project > CotEditor > Info > Localizations, and add your language to the table.
 Then, the new language you added will automatically appear in the string catalogs.
-    - CotEditor uses the String Catalog format (.xcstrings), first introduced in 2023.
-To add localization in each string catalog file, select your language and fill each cell of your language column in the table.
+    - CotEditor uses the String Catalog format (.xcstrings), introduced in 2023.
+To add localization to each string catalog file, select your language and fill in the corresponding cells in the table.
 Cf. [Localizing and varying text with a string catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog)
     - You can find the string catalogs to localize under:
         - CotEditor/Resources/Localizables/
         - CotEditor/Storyboards/mul.lproj/